tbird20d/labcontrol/README.md

 By default, port 8000 is used.

-In foreground mode, the program runs directly in the terminal where fserver was started, and log messages are displayed on the screen as the server processes network requests.
+In foreground mode, the program runs directly in the terminal where the server was started, and log messages are displayed on the screen as the server processes network requests.

 To stop the server, use CTRL-C (possibly a few times), to interrupt